Violation of UT’s Student Code of Conduct

 - Deferred termination of residency – during the period, any further violations of policy may result in a recommendation for termination of houses.
 The student may also be ineligible for co-curricular activities.

-- Disciplinary probation – thus services as an official notice that your actions are of a serious nature within the University of Tampa community.
-Probation shall be for a designated period of time and includes the probability of more severe disciplinary sanctions if you are found in violation of any University policies during your probation period.
+- Disciplinary probation – as an official notice that your actions are of a serious nature and probation will last for a designated period of time and includes the probability of more severe disciplinary sanctions if you are found in violation of any University policies during your probation period.
 Any violation committed during the probation period will result in a review of your status with the University of Tampa.

-- Parent notification – In keeping with the mission of the University of Tampa, The Student Conduct Office stoves to provide outcomes that are educational, personalized and developed.
+- Parent notification – In keeping with the mission of the University of Tampa, The Student Conduct Office strives to provide outcomes that are educational, personalized, and developed.
 The Office of Student Conduct determined that parental notification is necessary for this violation of Student Rights and Responsibilities.
-Your parents or guardian will be notified via US mail that you have ben found in violation of the University’s policy.
+Your parents or guardian will be notified via U.S. mail that you have been found in violation of the University’s policy.

-- BASICS Feedback Alcohol and Drug Assessment – you will receive an email to being the BASICS online assessment.
-You will receive further instructions after your serve has been reviewed.
+- BASICS Feedback Alcohol and Drug Assessment – you will receive an email on the BASICS online assessment.
 If you do not receive an email, you must contact UT for assistance.
 You are to complete all requirements outlined by the Wellness Center.
 If any requirement makes you go beyond the deadline date, you will need to have a representative from the Wellness Center email email@example.com to extend your sanction.
 Failure to complete this sanction on time will result in a hold placed on your student record.

-- Prevention fee – you are required to pay an mount of money to the University Bursar’s Office.
-A receipt but be given to the Office of Student Conduct in order for the sanction to be marked complete.
+- Prevention fee – you are required to pay an amount of money to the University Bursar’s Office which is located on the 4th floor of Plant Hall.
+A receipt will be given to the Office of Student Conduct in order for the sanction to be marked complete.